 Since fiscal year 2012, BCM has entered into various Cooperative Endeavor Agreements (CEA) to manage and oversee agreed upon justice innovation projects.
 BCM agreed to utilize its grants and contract management process to continue and/or initiate projects in agreed upon goal areas stipulated in each CEA.
 All funds under management are being used to support direct efforts within the goal areas, and no indirect and/or administrative costs are being charged against these funds for fiscal and project management duties performed by BCM.
-For the years ended September 30, 2017 and 2016, the amounts re-granted and/or expended totaled approximately \$61,000 and \$301,000, respectively.
-As of September 30, 2017 and 2016, BCM has approximately \$-0- and \$61,000, respectively, reported as other accrued liabilities on the consolidated statement of financial position (see Note 17).
+For the years ended September 30, 2018 and 2017, the amounts received totaled approximately \$100,000 and \$-0- respectively and the amounts re-granted and/or expended totaled approximately \$100,000 and \$-0-, respectively (see Note 17).